Yang Overheard on Iowa Caucus: 'The Whole Thing Was So Weird'

 — Andrew Yang (@AndrewYang) February 4, 2020

-One of Yang’s top issues was technology and automation, and the need for a universal basic income of $1,000 per month for every adult in America so that they could retrain.
+One of Yang’s top campaign issues was technology and automation, and the need for a universal basic income of $1,000 per month for every adult in America so that they could retrain.

 Yang announced he was ending his presidential campaign on Tuesday, after the New Hampshire primary.

-The Iowa Caucus results were delayed after an app the Iowa Democrat Party paid tens of thousands of dollars for failed, as well as a hotline where precinct chiefs could call to deliver results got tied up for hours.
+The Iowa Caucus results were delayed for days after an app the Iowa Democrat Party paid tens of thousands of dollars for failed, and after a hotline where precinct chiefs could call to deliver results got tied up for hours.

 There were also other human errors, such as adding delegates to the wrong candidate, according to the New York Times.